Terraform vs Pulumi: What to Use in 2022?

 Instead, big tech companies have begun to develop fully managed cloud-based infrastructures, making it possible to fully provision an organization's infrastructure with just a few clicks.
 While this has immensely relieved the pressures of an on-premises system, this solution still lacks a much-needed consistency that helps eliminate human error and enhance speed.
 Attempts to solve this problem have led to today's approach of using infrastructure as code (IaC).

-Infrastructure as code is a contemporary design that helps to provision, customize, and manage an organization's data center in the cloud, rather than in on-premises data centers.
+Infrastructure as code, as demonstrated by IaC tools like Terraform and Pulumi, is a contemporary design that helps to provision, customize, and manage an organization's data center in the cloud rather than in on-premises data centers.
 With high-level and simple human-readable code, you can easily create an EC2 instance in AWS.

 Although there are several IaC solutions in the market, this article will focus on comparing just two of them: